-The flashback of the rig fire long gone, Cole tread water to keep them afloat as he assessed their options.
+The flashback to the rig fire long gone, Cole treaded water to keep them afloat as he assessed their options.
 There were two.

-With a few strokes, he got them to the stern of the boat, where he hoisted his so-called rescuer up to the platform, pulling himself up after her.
+With a few strokes, he got them to the stern of the boat, where he hoisted her up to the platform, pulling himself up after her.

 She lay right where he’d dumped her, gulping in air, that long, dark hair everywhere.
 Leaning over her, he shoved the wet strands from her face to better see her and realized with a jolt that he recognized her.
 She lived in one of the warehouse apartments across from Lucky Harbor Charters.

-All he knew about her was that she hung out with Sam’s fiancé Becca, ran some sort of shop downtown, dressed in a way that said both “hands off” and “hot mama,” and he’d caught her watching him and the guys surfing on more than one occasion.
+All he knew about her was that she hung out with Sam’s fiancée, Becca; she ran some sort of shop downtown; she dressed in a way that said both “hands off” and “hot mama;” and he’d caught her watching him and the guys surfing on more than one occasion.

 “Y-y-you’re bleeding,” she said from flat on her back, staring up at him.

-Cole brought his fingers to the sting on his temple and, perfect, his fingers indeed came away red with his own blood.
-Just a cut, no less than he deserved after that stupid stunt of shocking the shit out of himself with the wiring and then tumbling into the water.
+Cole brought his fingers to the sting on his temple, and his fingers indeed came away red with his own blood.
+Perfect.
+Just a cut though, no less than he deserved after that stupid stunt of shocking the shit out of himself with the wiring and then tumbling into the water.
 “I’m fine.”
 It was her he was worried about.
 Her jeans and sweater were plastered to her.
 She was missing a boot.
 And she was shivering violently enough to rattle the teeth right out of her head.
 “You’re not fine,” he said.

 No shit.
 “What the hell were you thinking?” he asked, “Jumping in after me like that?”

-Her eyes flashed open, and he discovered they were the exact same color as her hair — deep, dark chocolate.
+Her eyes flashed, and he discovered they were the exact same color as her hair—deep, dark chocolate.

-“I th-th-ought you were d-d-drowning!” she said through chattering teeth.
+“I th-th-thought you were d-d-drowning!” she said through chattering teeth.

 Cole shook his head.
 “I didn’t almost drown until you jumped on top of me.”